sagemath/trac_to_gh/Issue 7290.md

 CC:  r.gaia.cs

+Keywords: lp

 This is a basic functionality of Linear Program which has to be implemented in Sage.
 This function could use the functions defined in libraries such as GLPK or CBC.

 http://en.wikipedia.org/wiki/Linear_programming

+Update:

+This old ticket is somewhat vague.
+Some clarification.
+- For simplex-based solvers, there should be facilities for extracting dual information from the optimal dictionary.
+Some backends already provide functions like `get_row_dual` (GLPK); #18804 provides a way to expose this information in a more high-level way.
+- For simplex-based solvers, there should be a way to explicitly request using the primal or the dual simplex method.
+For GLPK, this is possible using solver parameter "primal_v_dual".
+Other solvers support this too, but I don't think the Sage backends expose it.
+Ideally, there should be a backend-independent way to request a particular method.

 Issue created by migration from https://trac.sagemath.org/ticket/7290